Dingrui-Wang/streaming-packages/README.md

    - CDN integration for static assets
    - Regional API deployment
    - Horizontal scaling during high-traffic periods

-## API Documentation
-API documentation is available at `/docs` when running the server.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.